 Local pain is the most common type of back pain, which happens in a specific spot.
 Common causes are sports injuries, sprains, or muscle strains.
 The pain is either relieved or aggravated by positional changes, and the lower back may feel sore to the touch.
 Muscle spasms commonly occur.

-The common causes of back pain are sprains or muscle strains due to exercise or heavy lifting.
+In finding effective lower back pain relief techniques, it's helpful to know the root cause of your condition.
+Most patients report that their lower back stems from sprains or muscle strains after rigorous exercising or heavy lifting.
 Incidents that cause the body to move an unexpected or awkward way like an accident or sports injury are also common causes.

 Sports, in general, may cause back pain through activities like swinging a golf club or swinging a baseball bat.
 But other common back pain causes include fibromyalgia, compression fractures, sciatica, and osteoarthritis.
 Other reasons include a ruptured or herniated disc or lumbar spinal stenosis.

 But there also are rare causes of back pain, such as spinal infections and tumors, digestive disorders like diverticulitis and pancreatitis, as well as urinary tract disorders.
 Other reasons could be an aneurysm in the large artery of the abdomen, shingles, and disorders of the pelvis such as ectopic pregnancy, and even cancer of the ovaries.

 Think of the vertebrae of the spine as a set of dominoes placed close to each other.
 Once you tip one over, the rest likely follow.
 Similarly, if a problem arises in one area of the spine, the other parts are affected shortly thereafter.
 That usually happens when the top two bones in the neck (otherwise known as the C1 and C2 vertebrae) go out of alignment.